-At 14 weeks, your baby is now about 8.5cm long (that’s almost as big as your iPhone).
-At the start of trimester two, she’ll start to use her facial muscles to smile and grimace, and will have fully developed genitals.
-Here’s all you need to know about what your baby and your body is doing at 14 weeks pregnant.
+At 14 weeks pregnant, the start of trimester two, your baby will start to use her facial muscles to smile and grimace and will have fully developed genitals.
+Here’s all you need to know about what your baby and your body are doing at 14 weeks pregnant.

 What’s my baby doing at fourteen weeks pregnant?

-Your baby is now standing up straight and her neck is getting longer, helping the head stand more erect.
+They are standing up straight and their neck is getting longer, helping the head stand more erect.
 At 14 weeks, your little one could be growing some hair, although her hair colour might not be determined until birth and her eyebrows are filling in.
 At this stage, your little one will also have hair all over her body called lanugo, which helps keep her warm.
 Luckily, this will disappear later in pregnancy, once she gets some more body fat.

 Around now, your growing baby will have her first wee!
 As she starts to swallow little bits of amniotic fluid, they will pass into her stomach.
 The kidneys will start to work and the swallowed fluid will pass back into the amniotic fluid as urine.
 Although she gets all the oxygen she needs via the umbilical cord, at week 14, your baby will start to practise her breathing – an important skill for when she’s born!